begin-theadventure/dxvk-caches/README.md

 After v15 I [decided](https://github.com/begin-theadventure/dxvk-caches/discussions/39) to write "State cache version: vX" at the top of the Readme.

 Every cache is compatible with versions v10 (v11-14 is v10), unless noted.

+*Warning*:

+If you want to use DXVK 2.0+ don't use older cache versions (v10 down), read [State cache interactions](https://github.com/doitsujin/dxvk/releases/tag/v2.0) for more info.